QAQJESSICAQAQ/Pic10C_Final_Project_Shooting_Game/README.md

-DAY 2 ---creating a rectangle that moves corresponding to the up/down/left/right key
+STEP 2 ---creating a rectangle that moves corresponding to the up/down/left/right key

 * Events -- KeyPressEven() and QKeyEvent